gigatexal/white-board-problems/phone-numbers/README.md

 # part 2

-Now imagine the length of the given number after the 1-800 bit is large say bounded by 1 < number <= 1e3
+Now imagine the length of the given number after the 1-800 bit is large say the number of digits is bounded by 1 < number_length <= 1e3

 How would your algorithm change?